The Soul-Stirring Difference between Y & Z: Her Most Famous Roll

 --The Pretenders (Chrissie Hynde), “Back on the Chain Gang”

 Boyer and Cooke left together much later.
 By the time Cooke and Boyer arrived at PJs, the Schmidts had left.
-After a brief exchange of heated words with another patron after trying to pick Boyer up, Sam and Elisa got into his Ferrari and drove off.
+After a brief exchange of heated words with another patron who tried to pick Boyer up, Sam and Elisa got into his Ferrari and drove off.

 What happened next has been, and perhaps will always be, a point of contention.

 According to the official version, Cooke had promised to take Boyer home.
 He abducted her instead, taking her to the Hacienda, a fleabag motel on the outskirts of Watts.
-Sam entered the manager’s office alone, having parked the car a ways from the manager’s office, leaving Boyer alone to catch up.
+Sam entered the manager’s office alone, having parked the car some distance away, leaving Boyer alone to catch up.
 The clerk/manager, Bertha Franklin, checked them in.
 He first signed the register “Mr. and Mrs. Sam Cooke.”
 But Franklin apparently didn’t buy that Cooke wanted a room for his wife, and since L.A.
 County had laws about renting out hotel rooms to unmarried couples, she advised him to use an alias, whereupon he crossed out the first entry, and re-signed.

 Boyer claimed that Cooke then dragged her into a cabin (a point contradicted by Franklin’s inquest testimony--the manager, who had walked out to observe the two, didn’t see a struggle).
 Once inside, he allegedly pinned her to the bed, and forcibly stripped her to her underwear.
 Then, in the middle of an attempted rape, Cooke went to use the bathroom.
 When he shut the door, she grabbed her clothes, accidentally picking up most of his by mistake, and rushed out to a nearby payphone to call police.
 In the middle of her conversation with the dispatcher, she heard shots coming from the office.